DanyuSun/NetDPSyn/README.md

 ## Experimental setup

 1. Download the raw datasets from [here](https://drive.google.com/drive/folders/1MHRJxLhnJWZln8XBCon9UrN_EwVj14BE).
-There is also a ton.csv dataset in `temp_data/raw_data`.
-Move this folder to `../../` (one level above `Net-PrivSyn`, assuming you check out this parent repo).
+And move 5 datasets to the folder `temp_data/raw_data/`.

-2. Install the required packages if you haven't done so, including  `numpy, pandas, scipy, networkx, scikit-learn, matplotlib`.
+2. Install the required packages if you haven't done, including  `numpy, pandas, scipy, networkx, scikit-learn, matplotlib`.

-3. If you're using VSCode, you can change `.vscode/launch.json` to select which code to run under `program`.
-It also has the `args` defined.

 ## Usage